JavaScriptBach/Aria/README.md

-ShareClassical
+Aria
 ==============

-ShareClassical is an app that makes listening to classical music fun and interactive.
+Aria is an app that makes listening to classical music fun and interactive.

 Features
 ========